-We took one of the most promising mice in the market for review - it contains an advanced dual sensor and bulbs RGB Combined tastefully.
+We took for a review one of the most promising mice on the market - it contains an advanced dual sensor and bulbs RGB Combined tastefully.
 Meet one of the candidates for the most successful gaming mouse

 The manufacturer of the surrounding equipment SteelSeries It is not new in the field of peripheral equipment.
 Recently, the company has undergone many changes in product branding and renewal of existing products.

 After long months of research, the company is out with a new mouse that wants to serve the competitive gaming market and gamers in general with a host of advanced features.
 Meet the SteelSeries Rival 600:

 In the packaging are given the mouse itself, weights to change the mouse weight, cable USB Removable and operating booklet in different languages.